 Height: About 12 in (30 cm) high.
 Its leaves can reach up to 18 in (45 cm) long.

 Water: Water the center of the rosette and keep 1 in (2.5 cm) of room-temperature rainwater or distilled water in its urn (center of the rosette) at all times.
 Bromes are sensitive to the chlorine and fluoride in tap water.
 Use distilled water or rainwater and allow it to warm up to room-temperature first.
 Houseplants hate cold water!
 Water soil just enough to keep the roots barely moist.
 Empty old water from the urn every week and promptly replace it with fresh water.

 Soil: Bromeliad or orchid potting mix.
 Or mix equal parts fine-grade fir bark and all-purpose potting mix.

 Fertilizer: Feed monthly spring through summer with a balanced water-soluble fertilizer diluted by half in the plant's urn, then empty it after 1 week and fill with water.
 Or mist the leaves with a weak foliar fertilizer once a month.

-Propagation: Cut off the pups when they reach 3 in (7.5 cm) tall and plant them in fresh, barely moist potting mix.
+Propagation: Cut off the offsets (pups) when they reach 3 in (7.5 cm) tall and plant them in fresh, barely moist potting mix.
 Maintain high humidity for the pups for the first month.